Marans eggs and chicks will not be available in 2025.

 chicks are straight run/unsexed 2018

-In 2018 we bred for darker eggs, improved shank feathering and a darker copper colour in our Black Copper and Blue Copper Marans flock.
-We wound up with some beautiful cockerels, but some of those pairings also created a few hens that were over melanized (too dark).
+In 2018 we bred for darker eggs, improved shank feathering, and a darker copper colour in our Black Copper and Blue Copper Marans flock.
+We wound up with some beautiful cockerels, but some of those pairings also created a few hens that were over-melanized (too dark).
 Most of our hens grew dark copper hackles (feathers around the neck) as adults but a few remained darker.
 Each year we will continue to select for egg colour and work towards adding more copper into the hen’s hackles.

 Marans egg color is a very controversial and often misunderstood topic.
-Egg color varies by each individual bird, by the time of the year, diet, health, lighting and management (free-range on green pasture vs. confinement).
+Egg color varies by each individual bird, by the time of the year, diet, health, lighting, and management (free-range on green pasture vs. confinement).
 They are not always super dark eggs as the colour is applied to the outside of the egg.
 The darkest egg a hen will lay is either their very first egg when they start as a pullet or the first egg after a molt.
 It is assumed that the reason the eggs fade over time is that the section of the oviduct that secretes the pigment produces a lot of pigment at first but eventually starts slowing down over time.
 Egg color is at its darkest during the cooler months, and it fades when temperatures increase during the summer.
-Other factors, such as stress or a change in location, will also cause hens to lay lighter colored eggs.
+Other factors, such as stress or a change in location, will also cause hens to lay lighter-colored eggs.
 It is not uncommon for egg color to really drop off in the last few eggs before the bird stops laying.
-After a break in laying, perhaps after a moult, the color is recharged, and the cycle begins again.
+After a break in laying, perhaps after a molt, the color is recharged, and the cycle begins again.
 Egg color can be an even brown, or spotted and stippled with varying shades of brown.

-The Marans was developed during the 1920’s near the town of Marans, North of La Rochelle in Poitou Charente, France.
+The Marans was developed during the 1920s near the town of Marans, North of La Rochelle in Poitou Charente, France.
 Marans is a port town in the Bay of Biscay.
 Trade ships over the centuries brought with them new breeds of poultry, which were bred with the local chickens, resulting in the Marans chickens that we have today.

 Though increasing in numbers, Marans chickens are still considered rare in the U.S. It was not until 2011, that the first variety of the Marans breed, the Black Copper Marans, was officially recognized as a standard chicken breed in the United States.
 The Black Copper Marans are the preferred egg of gourmet chefs and were the only egg Agent 007 would eat in the original James Bond novels.

 Marans have a thin layer of feathering down their legs.
-They are generally quiet and docile birds; but they can also be quite active, taking well to free ranging in rough terrain and are also tough, winter hardy and disease-resistant.
+They are generally quiet and docile birds; but they can also be quite active, taking well to free-ranging in rough terrain, and are also tough, winter hardy, and disease-resistant.
 They lay approximately 150-200 large to extra-large dark brown eggs each year.
 Marans are historically a dual-purpose bird, prized not only for their dark eggs but for their table qualities as well.

 The Marans of France club’s website states: